ETOPS: History

-Pictured Lufthansa Boeing 747-8I registration D-ABYT; airliners with more than two engines were preferred on long-haul operations due to restrictions limiting two-engined aircraft to fly through remote areas.
+Lufthansa Boeing 747-8I registration D-ABYT; airliners with more than two engines were preferred on long-haul operations due to restrictions preventing two-engined aircraft from flying through remote areas.

 In 1936, the predecessor to the U.S. Federal Aviation Administration (FAA), the U.S. Bureau of Air Commerce, restricted commercial operations within United States airspace to within 100 miles of an adequate airport.
 For many aircraft of that era this meant about 60 minutes with one engine inoperative.

-In 1953, with piston engine reliability and aircraft performance improved, U.S. authorities introduced a "60-minute rule", restricting twin-engine aircraft to a 60-minute diversion area (at single-engine cruise speed).
+In 1953, improvements in piston engine reliability and aircraft performance led the U.S. authorities to introduce a "60-minute rule", restricting twin-engine aircraft to a 60-minute diversion area (at single-engine cruise speed).
 There was some additional flexibility beyond this limit with special approval.
 Meanwhile, the International Civil Aviation Organization (ICAO) recommended a 90-minute diversion time for all aircraft, which was adopted by many regulatory authorities and airlines outside the US.

 During the 1950s, Pan Am twin-engine Convair 240s flew across the Caribbean from Barranquilla, Colombia to Kingston, Jamaica, Avensa Convair 340s flew from Maracaibo, Venezuela to Montego Bay, Jamaica, KLM Douglas DC-3s flew Curacao to Ciudad Trujillo while KLM Convairs flew Aruba to Kingston with Delta Air Lines operating Convair 340 flights nonstop between New Orleans and Havana as well as nonstop between Havana and Montego Bay and also on a routing of Havana – Port au Prince – Ciudad Trujillo – San Juan, Puerto Rico.
 In 1948–52 New Zealand National Airways Corporation scheduled a DC-3 to fly from Apia (Western Samoa) to Aitutaki, a 5 1/2-hour flight covering 685 airportless nautical miles between Tafuna (Pago Pago) and Aitutaki.
 In 1963 Polynesian Airlines started flying a Percival Prince Apia to Aitutaki; in 1964 the flight was a DC-3 from Faleolo (Upolu) to Aitutaki, a distance of 768 nmi.
 More recently, the January 1979 OAG showed a weekly Polynesian Airlines HS748 from Niue to Rarotonga, 585 nmi with no airport.

 In 2017 ICAO issued Standards and Recommended Practices (SARPS) for ETOPS, and ETOPS were extended to four-engine aircraft like the Boeing 747-8 and the terminology updated to EDTO (Extended Diversion Time Operations).